 Highlights of BWF World Championships 2022

-Chen Yufei of China competes during the women's singles second round match against Soniia Cheah of Malaysia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+He Bingjiao of China hits a return during the women's singles third round match against Carolina Marin of Spain at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Chen Yufei of China competes during the women's singles second round match against Soniia Cheah of Malaysia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+He Bingjiao of China reacts during the women's singles third round match against Carolina Marin of Spain at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Chen Yufei of China competes during the women's singles second round match against Soniia Cheah of Malaysia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+He Bingjiao of China hits a return during the women's singles third round match against Carolina Marin of Spain at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Chen Yufei of China competes during the women's singles second round match against Soniia Cheah of Malaysia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Carolina Marin of Spain hits a return during the women's singles third round match against He Bingjiao of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Julie Macpherson/Ciara Torrance (R) of Scotland compete during the women's doubles second round match against Zhang Shuxian/Zheng Yu of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Carolina Marin of Spain hits a return during the women's singles third round match against He Bingjiao of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Chen Yufei (L) of China is instructed by her coach during the women's singles second round match against Soniia Cheah of Malaysia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Wang Yilyu/Huang Dongping (L) of China compete during the mixed doubles third round match against Rinov Rivaldy/Pitha Haningtyas Mentari of Indonesia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Zhang Shuxian (R) /Zheng Yu of China compete during the women's doubles second round match against Julie Macpherson/Ciara Torrance of Scotland at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Rinov Rivaldy (R)/Pitha Haningtyas Mentari of Indonesia compete during the mixed doubles third round match against Wang Yilyu/Huang Dongping of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Kang Kyung-jin (R), coach of China, gives instructions to players Zhang Shuxian (L) /Zheng Yu during their women's doubles second round match against Julie Macpherson/Ciara Torrance of Scotland at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Wang Yilyu (L) /Huang Dongping of China compete during the mixed doubles third round match against Rinov Rivaldy/Pitha Haningtyas Mentari of Indonesia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Zhang Shuxian (R) /Zheng Yu of China compete during the women's doubles second round match against Julie Macpherson/Ciara Torrance of Scotland at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Rinov Rivaldy/Pitha Haningtyas Mentari (R) of Indonesia compete during the mixed doubles third round match against Wang Yilyu/Huang Dongping of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Chen Yufei of China reacts during the women's singles second round match against Soniia Cheah of Malaysia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Wang Yilyu/Huang Dongping (L) of China compete during the mixed doubles third round match against Rinov Rivaldy/Pitha Haningtyas Mentari of Indonesia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Chen Yufei (R) of China competes during the women's singles second round match against Soniia Cheah of Malaysia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Pornpawee Chochuwong of Thailand hits a return during the women's singles third round match against Chen Yufei of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Zhang Shuxian (front) /Zheng Yu of China compete during the women's doubles second round match against Julie Macpherson/Ciara Torrance of Scotland at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Chen Yufei of China celebrates scoring during the women's singles third round match against Pornpawee Chochuwong of Thailand at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Zhang Shuxian/Zheng Yu (R) of China compete during the women's doubles second round match against Julie Macpherson/Ciara Torrance of Scotland at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Chen Yufei of China hits a return during the women's singles third round match against Pornpawee Chochuwong of Thailand at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Chen Yufei of China competes during the women's singles second round match against Soniia Cheah of Malaysia at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Chen Yufei of China hits a return during the women's singles third round match against Pornpawee Chochuwong of Thailand at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Julie Macpherson (R)/Ciara Torrance of Scotland compete during the women's doubles second round match against Zhang Shuxian/Zheng Yu of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Pornpawee Chochuwong of Thailand hits a return during the women's singles third round match against Chen Yufei of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

-Julie Macpherson/Ciara Torrance (L) of Scotland compete during the women's doubles second round match against Zhang Shuxian/Zheng Yu of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Du Yue (Front)/Li Wenmei of China compete during the women's doubles third round match against Matsumoto Mayu/Nagahara Wakana of Japan at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

+Matsumoto Mayu (R)/Nagahara Wakana of Japan compete during the women's doubles third round match against Du Yue/Li Wenmei of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
+(Xinhua/Zhang Xiaoyu)

+Du Yue/Li Wenmei (R) of China celebrate scoing during the women's doubles third round match against Matsumoto Mayu/Nagahara Wakana of Japan at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
+(Xinhua/Zhang Xiaoyu)

+Matsumoto Mayu (L)/Nagahara Wakana of Japan compete during the women's doubles third round match against Du Yue/Li Wenmei of China at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
+(Xinhua/Zhang Xiaoyu)

-Zhang Shuxian (R) /Zheng Yu of China compete during the women's doubles second round match against Julie Macpherson/Ciara Torrance of Scotland at the BWF World Championships 2022 in Tokyo, Japan, Aug.
-24, 2022.
+Du Yue/Li Wenmei (L) of China compete during the women's doubles third round match against Matsumoto Mayu/Nagahara Wakana of Japan at the BWF World Championships 2022 in Tokyo, Japan, Aug.
+25, 2022.
 (Xinhua/Zhang Xiaoyu)

 Photos